VictorVanO/web-architecture-project/README.md

 # if there is an update in the prisma schema (specify the change)
 npx prisma migrate dev --name add-user

+# applies all pending migrations to the production database
+npx prisma migrate deploy"
 ```

 ## Building